Save the Ridge Now!

 Please email the Pittsburg City Council and tell them that the project should be changed so that it saves the ridge.

 Pittsburg residents deserve to have their hills protected, like so many other Bay Area communities already do.
+And they deserve the same access to Thurgood Marshall Regional Park that Concord residents will have.

 Seeno/Discovery Builders and the City of Pittsburg are trying to jam a bad project through without people knowing.
-Hundreds of comments from Pittsburg residents and agencies such as LAFCO opposing the project have been ignored.
+Hundreds comments from Pittsburg residents and agencies such as LAFCO opposing the more-than-600-acre project have been ignored.

 There's still no site plan, just a blob showing where the project would be without any detail.
 The project's footprint remains unchanged—it's still threatening Thurgood Marshall Regional Park next door and destroying Pittsburg’s ridge.